hakanonal/minibar/README.md

 #### 25.06.2020

-- Has been worked on creating a simple cnn clasification network via [this](https://www.kaggle.com/hakanonal/simple-cnn-classification) notebook
+- Has been worked on creating a simple cnn clasification network via [this](https://www.kaggle.com/hakanonal/simple-cnn-classification) notebook.
+First train was with 10 episodes, and the acuracy is terrible. ~%7

+#### 30.06.2020

+- When trying to predict the model I have realized that I do not know how to re-map the label of the perdicted class numner.
+To figure it out I have checked dataset discovery nottebook and see that we are actually giving different class maps to train and test datasets.
+- So I decided to combine all dataset and make divide them with keras API.
+- I have split the train and validation sets via the keras api.
+However results for 1 epoch is not different.
+Every iteration is very slow.
+I have spent time to buy an appropiate GPU.